Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Development of phenomenology

-Exclusive quarkonium production has been measured in proton-antiproton collisions~\cite{CDF:2009xey} at the Tevatron, in proton-proton~\cite{LHCb-PAPER-2012-044,LHCb-PAPER-2013-059,LHCb-PAPER-2014-027,LHCb-PAPER-2015-011,LHCb-PAPER-2018-011,LHCb:2024pcz}, proton-lead~\cite{ALICE:2014eof,ALICE:2018oyo,CMS:2018bbk,ALICE:2023mfc} and lead-lead~\cite{ALICE:2012yye,ALICE:2015nmy,CMS:2016itn,ALICE:2019tqa,LHCb-PAPER-2020-043,ALICE:2021gpt,ALICE:2021tyx,LHCb-PAPER-2022-012,CMS:2023snh,ALICE:2023jgu,ATLAS:2025uxr,CMS:2025bsz} collisions at the LHC, and in deuteron-gold~\cite{STAR:2021wwq} and gold-gold~\cite{PHENIX:2009xtn} collisions at RHIC.
 Proton-proton collisions at the LHC currently provide access to the lowest possible $x_B$ values.
 However, in these collisions, one cannot unambiguously identify which of the two protons serves as the photon emitter.
 Depending on which of the two beam protons emits a photon, the emitted photon has lower or higher energy, corresponding to a different configuration of the event kinematics.
 In the first approximation, this problem is absent when analyzing proton-ion collisions, particularly when using heavy ions.
 The flux of photons emitted by a beam particle is proportional to the square of its atomic number.
 Hence, in collisions with a proton and a heavy ion, such as gold at RHIC and lead at the LHC, the heavy ion acts, at first order, as the photon emitter, and the ambiguity is lifted.
 The probed $x_B$ region in such collisions (at the LHC) extends down to $10^{-5}$.
 Figure~\ref{fig:UPC_comp} presents the cross section for exclusive $J/\psi$ photoproduction off the proton, obtained from measurements in lepton-proton scattering at the HERA collider experiments~\cite{ZEUS:2002wfj,H1:2005dtp,H1:2013okq}, proton-proton collisions at LHCb~\cite{LHCb-PAPER-2012-044,LHCb-PAPER-2013-059,LHCb-PAPER-2018-011}\ and proton-lead collisions at ALICE~\cite{ALICE:2014eof,ALICE:2018oyo,ALICE:2023mfc} as well as from measurements at fixed-target experiments~\cite{Binkley:1981kv,Denby:1983az,E687:1993hlm}.
 As can be seen, the photoproduction cross sections extracted from the different data sets are compatible with one another in the kinematic regions of common coverage.
 This is in agreement with measurements probing the same underlying physics.